 Cellphones and other handheld devices are banned while driving in most states.
 In Nebraska, hand-held devices such as phones and mp3 player are banned to novice drivers only.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Nebraska.
 Texting while driving is a primary offense, meaning that the law can only be enforced if you were pulled over for another reason such as speeding or reckless driving.
 In Nebraska, distracted driving is listed as a category on police crash report forms.

 Nebraska requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in Nebraska is $25.00.
-Seatbelt use laws depend on the driving experience of the driver and which seat of the car a passenger is sitting in.
+Seatbelt laws very by state.
+Many states require passengers to wear seatbelts as well.